DrAmyClarkandson_contact

 What are your prices?

-We publish pricing for our 1:1 parenting coffee chats as well as our parenting groups.
+Our digital library offers a range of price points from our core programs to our lower-priced specific focus items.
 However, our other offerings are highly individualized and can be packaged in ways that make sense for your family.
-If you are interested in any of our other services, book a free consult and lets figure out what makes sense.
+If you are interested in any of our other services, send me a message and lets discuss what may make sense for your situation.

 What exactly are your qualifications?
 What do you do that the other therapists aren’t doing already?

-That said, we are not therapists, medical doctors, and we are not all certified teachers (some of our team are).
-We can not provide diagnoses and we can not advise on medications.
+That said, Dr Amy is not a therapist, medical doctor, nor a certified teacher.
+She can not provide diagnoses and can not advise on medications.
 The information we share and services we provide should not take the place of medical advice.

 Many therapists and providers today do not fully embrace neurodivergent individuals through their strengths.
 Often, parents are overwhelmed by deficit lists, medical labels, disorders and disability talk.
 The negativity is overwhelming and can even be traumatizing to the child.